Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/TaskB2/README.md

 ## Solution

-As stated in the description there is some information leak in the website that reveals the path forward.
-Analyzing the request headers reveals an unusual request header `x-git-commit-hash`.
-This implies that the web developer was using git for version control and my have left the `.git` directory in the root of the website.
-This is reflected as true when querying `https://jbjlxkyofmpcxooy.ransommethis.net/.git/` which returns a 400 error instead of a 403 error.
+As stated in the challenge description, there is an information leak on the website that reveals the path forward.
+Analyzing the request headers reveals an unusual request header; `x-git-commit-hash`.
+This implies that the web developer was using `git` for version control and may have left the .git directory at the root of the website.
+This is shown to be true when querying `https://ihrharfpxgvqvozv.ransommethis.net/.git/` which returns a `400` error instead of a `403` error.

 ![](./img/400error.png)

-The repository associated with this `.git` directory can be recovered by using git dumper.
-This tool will not only get the `.git` folder, but it will also recover all of the source code for the website.
+The repository associated with this `.git` directory can be recovered by using `git dumper`.
+This tool will not only recover the `.git` folder, but it will also recover all of the website's source code.

 `git-dumper https://jbjlxkyofmpcxooy.ransommethis.net/.git/ source`